circular-code/checkAlive/README.md

 # checkAlive
-checks if my website running under www.circular-code.com is up and running
+checks if my website under www.circular-code.com is up and running, if not it will send me an sms to notify me